drocheam/optrace/docs/source/development/testing.rst

 image rendering is executed.
 Turning off the polarization calculation (with :attr:`Raytracer.no_pol <optrace.tracer.raytracer.Raytracer.no_pol>`) leads to a significant speedup.
+The number of used threads is controlled by setting an environment variable as described in section :numref:`number_of_thread_specification`.

-The raytracing on my system (Arch Linux 6.13, i7-1360P notebook CPU, 16GB RAM, Python 3.13) results in:
+The raytracing on my system (Arch Linux 6.15.8, i7-1360P notebook CPU, 16GB RAM, Python 3.13) results in:

 .. table:: Performance Comparison.
 Result values are in seconds / surface / million rays.
    :widths: 60 110 110